paritytech/cumulus/README.md

 ## Try the Demo

 While Nimbus is primarily a developer toolkit meant to be included in other projects, it is useful to see a basic node in action.
-A example node is included in the `rococo-parachains` directory.
+An example node is included in the `rococo-parachains` directory.
 You can build it with `cargo build --release` and launch it like any other cumulus parachian.

-Rather than re-iterate how to start a relay-para network here, I'll simply recommend you use the excellent [Polkadot Launch](https://github.com/paritytech/polkadot-launch) tool.
+Rather than reiterate how to start a relay-para network here, I'll simply recommend you use the excellent [Polkadot Launch](https://github.com/paritytech/polkadot-launch) tool.

 TODO, provide a config file in this repo.